 The beach stripe spreads over many kilometers.
 And as you would expect from a town by the sea, there is not only one beach.
 Check out the best beaches in Da Nang here.

-We headed towards the beach from our hotel and stopped at Temple Da Nang, where we ate a seafood hot pot and sat back and relaxed on the beach.
+We headed towards the beach from our hotel and stopped at Temple Da Nang, where we ate a seafood hot pot, sat back, and relaxed on the beach.

 See Lady Buddha and Linh Ung Pagoda

-As usual, we took a Grab and headed up the hill to see Laddy Buddha – the tallest Buddha statue in Vietnam, and the amazing view you get from up there.
+As usual, we took a Grab and headed up the hill to see Laddy Buddha.
+The tallest Buddha statue in Vietnam also offers one of the best views.

-The distance from our hotel and from the beach was not big, thus in only 15 minutes, we were up and ready to explore the pagoda, and the beautiful gardens, and see the impressive statue from close by.
+The distance from our hotel and the beach was not big.
+Thus, in only 15 minutes, we were ready to visit the pagoda.
+See the impressive statue from close by and explore the beautiful gardens.

-Below us, the Son Tra Peninsula was spreading its beauty.
-The garden was filled with flowers, and the pagoda stood tall with the blue sky as a perfect background.
+Below us, the Son Tra Peninsula spreads its beauty.
+The garden was filled with flowers, and the pagoda stood tall, with the blue sky as a perfect background.

-Once we moved forward towards the statue, some cheeky monkeys were making noise in the trees around.
-Thus, expect them to be running around and be careful with your belongings.
+Once we moved forward towards the statue, some cheeky monkeys were making noise in the trees around us.
+Thus, expect them to be running around, and be careful with your belongings.

 Day 2 – Da Nang to Hoi An day trip

-One of the most popular destinations for many visiting Central Vietnam is the pretty, yet smaller Hoi An.
-And you simply cannot miss going from Da Nang to Hoi An on at least one of the days of your Da Nang itinerary.
+One of the most popular destinations for many visitors to Central Vietnam is the pretty yet smaller Hoi An.
+You should go from Da Nang to Hoi An on at least one day of your Da Nang itinerary.

 Another option is to book a night in Hoi An and feel the city to the fullest.

-Unfortunately, we didn’t think about that and rented a private tour from Da Nang to Hoi An with a stop at My Son Sanctuary along the way.
+Unfortunately, we didn’t think about that.
+So we booked a private tour from Da Nang to Hoi An, stopping at My Son Sanctuary.
 But I would allocate one full day to Hoi An and leave My Son Sanctuary for another day later on.

 Best way to get from Da Nang to Hoi An

 I always say that the best way is always the one you are the most comfortable with.
-And we are all different, thus have different expectations, and need something else from our vacations and day trips.
+We are all different, thus having different expectations and needing something else from our vacations and day trips.

-The Da Nang to Hoi An distance is only 30 km, but that trip can be enjoyable or not so much depending on what you like and how you choose to travel between the 2 destinations.
+The distance from Da Nang to Hoi An is only 30 km.
+But the trip can be enjoyable or not so much, depending on how you travel between the two destinations.

-However, having said all that, I will help you out with all the options for creating your Da Nang to Hoi An day trip.
+However, I will help you explore all the options for your Da Nang to Hoi An day trip.

 Book a private transfer

 I’ll start with the private tour/private transfer options because that’s what we did.
-Once again, we wanted to do the best out of our 5 days in Da Nang itinerary, and live every second to the fullest.
-We also thought the prices in Vietnam were not extremely big so we preferred comfort over the hassle of public transportation.
+Once again, we wanted to make the most of our five-day itinerary in Da Nang.
+We also thought the prices in Vietnam were not extremely high.
+So we preferred comfort over the hassle of public transportation.

-When you want to make the best out of the price you pay, choose linking two locations together: Marble Mountain and Hoi An in this case.
+When you want to make the most of the price you pay, link two locations together.
+For example, Marble Mountain and Hoi An in this case.
 Or My Son and Hoi An, on a tour, as we did.

-The price for a simple transfer from Da Nang to Hoi An starts from 6 USD/person and takes around 30-45 minutes.
-It is easy to book, and you don’t have to worry about bus stops, or having to walk around, and can be booked return as well.
+It takes around 30-45 minutes.
+It is easy to book, and you don’t have to worry about bus stops or walking around.
+The transfer can also be booked for return.

 Or use Bookaway.com to best create your itinerary no matter where you are traveling from.